-The first of the three diagrams in Figure 5 displays the percentage of participants with a common academic position or job that were classified as Ambassador.
+The first of the three diagrams in Figure 7 displays the percentage of participants with a common academic position or job that were classified as Ambassador.
 The line marked with triangles displays that fraction of all participants together.
 The second and third diagram display the same fractions for the roles Bridge and Loner.
 For example in LWA[≥ 0]{}, 40% of the professors were classified as Ambassador, 60% as Bridge and 0% as Loner.

 In each diagram the size of the nodes indicates the size of the group of participants with the examined position/job in the respective graph.
 The PhD-students, for example, are the largest section, while the students form the smallest.
-For LWA[≥ 5]{} those sizes are given in Table 3.

-While all curves in Figure 5 fluctuate, there are several clearly visible tendencies.
+For LWA[\geq 5]{} those sizes are given in Table 5.
+While all curves in Figure 7 fluctuate, there are several clearly visible tendencies.
 In all three diagrams, the fractions of PhD-students is very close to the fraction of all participants.
 The simple reason for that is, that PhD-students are the majority within the conference population and therefore dominate the general behavior.

 Many of the organizers start out as Ambassador or Bridge.
 This is again consistent with their job description.
-However, filtering out short contacts and thus the typical quick organizational conversations, the relevance of the organizers become Loners; in the last graph LWA[≥ 15]{}, they are almost equally distributed among the three roles.
-On should keep in mind, that organizers contain persons in all academic positions.
-Therefore, after filtering out most of the contacts that presumably contain their organizational work, the organizers act mainly in their different role as conference participants, which might explain the stronger fluctuations in the right part of the curve.
+However, filtering out short contacts and thus the typical quick organizational conversations, the relevance of the organizers decreases with a higher limit to the minimum contact length.
+More and more organizers become Loners; in the last graph LWA[≥ 15]{}, they are almost equally distributed among the three roles.
+One should keep in mind, that the group of organizers contains persons in all academic positions.
+Therefore, after filtering out most of the contacts that presumably are due to their organizational work, the organizers act mainly in their respective role as conference participants, which might explain the stronger fluctuations in the right part of the curve.

 Very consistent with the findings described above is the role distribution among the students.
 While in the first graphs, where short contacts dominate the longer ones, some of them are classified as Bridge or Ambassador, they quickly disappear from those roles and are classified as Loner.
 Compared to the PhD-students, the fractions of the PostDocs are with few exceptions higher for the roles Ambassador and Bridge and lower for Loner.
 This is again consistent with the previous observations concerning the graph structure measures.
 Due to their greater experience PostDocs seem to have more access to colleagues in other communities.
 However, with the increasing filter limit, like most of the participants they become classified as loners.

-Finally, the curve of the professors in the role Ambassador shows the most radical deviation from the mainstream.
+Finally, the curve of the professors in the role Ambassador shows the largest deviation from the mainstream.
 While in that role all other group's fractions decrease, that of the professors increases significantly up to 70% which is far more than any of the other academic positions.
-In summary, we observe, that the chosen method of role assignment seems to be highly correlated to the roles like academic position and the organizer job.